mejk/SciComp/about/syllabus.md

 Primary software that will be used (we will work through the installation procedures during the course):

-- For plotting, data analysis, and machine learning: Python and Jupyter Lab / Notebooks;
+- For plotting, data analysis, and machine learning: Python and Jupyter Lab / Notebook.
 - C/C++ compiler
 - Possibly some others as well.